GeoffCox/sterling-svelte/src/routes/components/slider/+page.md

 # Slider

-Slider allows users to set a value between a minimum and maximum by moving a visual 'thumb' along a line.
+A draggable 'thumb' on a line to set a value in a range.

 <script>
     import Playground from './SliderPlayground.svelte';